Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-The whole idea is to have a centralized location for objects and using comprehensible names for those objects.
+The idea is to have a centralized location for objects and using comprehensible names for those objects.
 To achieve this, properties files can be used in java.
 A properties file contains key/value pairs, where each key and value are strings.

-Consider a property file *prop.properties* which has got definition of HTML object used above
+Consider a property file *prop.properties* which assigns as 'aliases' easily understood identifiers for the HTML objects used earlier.

 .. code-block:: java